Year 12 Outdoor and Environmental Studies Units 3 and 4

 A requirement for VCE OES Units 3&4 is compulsory Outdoor Experiences.
 It is during these ‘camps’ that information takes on real meaning and builds observations to cement essential knowledge for students to use during SAC’s and the end of year exam.

-Attendance on these 4 night Outdoor Experiences is MANDATORY.
+Attendance on these 4 night Outdoor Experiences is MANDATORY to achieve learning required to complete Unit 4 Area of Study 3.

 Things you can do now